 - Ability to engage in participatory learning and teaching experiences in feminist pedagogy seminars and as discussion facilitators for the introductory class; and

 - Close interaction with faculty, individualized guidance and advising, and courses that prepare them for employment and/or further education in graduate schools or professional schools of law, medicine, teaching, or social work.

 You can also subscribe to receive it via email by clicking the button at the top.
-Inside: a list of the year’s upcoming classes, faculty news, events, congratulations to scholarship winners and more!
+Inside: research updates, winners of our scholarships and awards, faculty awards, pictures of the Sally Miller Gearhart 2015 Lecture and more!

-For those of you that like the paper newsletter, we will print a limited number of Spring copies to be distributed at graduation.
-They will also be available as usual in the main office.
+For those of you that like the paper newsletter, we will print a limited number of abbreviated copies to be distributed at graduation.
+Full versions will be printed and mailed in July, and will also be available as usual in the main office.
 If you would like to request a paper...